Below are client favorites, products I recommend for quality and effectiveness, and products that I often use myself at home!

 PRO TIPS:

 Leave-in conditioners are typically the next step after towel-drying your hair.
-They provide a multitude of benefits, from making detangling a breeze, to adding moisture, shine and softness.
+They provide a multitude of benefits- from making detangling a breeze, to adding moisture, shine and softness.
 Some also add heat protection!

 for all hair types

-with added heat protection
+for added heat protection

 Milk_Shake